buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/README.md

 1. a structured set of material layers _IfcMaterialLayerSetUsage_ and how the layers relate to the reference axis or plane,
 2. a structured set of material profiles _IfcMaterialProfileSetUsage_ and how the profiles relate to the reference axis.

-> NOTE&nbsp; Often specific subtypes of building elements are used to have such parametric representations associated, they use the common suffix 'StandardCase', for example _IfcWallStandardCase_, or _IfcBeamStandardCase_.
+> NOTE  Often specific subtypes of building elements are used to have such parametric representations associated, they use the common suffix 'StandardCase', for example _IfcWallStandardCase_, or _IfcBeamStandardCase_.

 Material designation can be made for element occurrences or element types without applying a parametric meaning using